Picture Lights

 Do Our LED Picture Light Fixtures Have Switches?

-Our LED picture lights bring with them plenty of benefits, but there are no built-in switches on them.
+Our over picture LED wall lights bring with them plenty of benefits, but there are no built-in switches on them.
 Instead, you will need to hardwire the picture lights into the power supply and use a switch on the wall.
 For this reason, you should consider this when carefully planning and designing the light for the area.

 To add elegance and sophistication to the space, you can connect the picture lighting to a motion detector.
 In so doing, you will cause the light to trigger on whenever you go in the room.
 Not only will this give the space a modern feel and functionality, but it will further improve energy efficiency and lifespan as the lights will automatically turn off when no one is using them.